Please QSL via LOTW or send an SASE for a real card. I do not use eQSL.

-First licensed as a Technician Class in 1965 as WA7EEF at the age of 13 years.
-I upgraded to 20 WPM Extra (us Duffers call that an Extra + license) so I could operate on 3.818 to coordinate MS contacts on VHF.
-I am mainly interested in VHF/UHF weak signal SSB/CW, with emphasis on Six Meters, VHF/UHF portable contesting, grid DXpeditions, and mountain topping.
+First licensed at the age of thirteen as a Technician Class in 1965 (WA7EEF).
+Fifteen years later I upgraded to EXTRA (Extra Plus 20 wpm) so I could operate on 3.818 and 28.885 to coordinate F2 and MS contacts on VHF.
+I am still mainly interested in VHF/UHF weak signal SSB/CW, with emphasis on Six Meters, VHF/UHF portable contesting, grid DXpeditions, and mountain topping.
 I have operated portable from almost every grid in Arizona over the years as a single op and with the Arizona Six Shooters (N7AMA Tom, WW7B Morgan, W7NS Terry, and others).
 I am currently active on 50, 144, 222, 432, and the 1296 Mhz bands.

 The Arizona SOTA Association is very active on ALL MODES and BANDS.
-Contact me if you have any questions about SOTA.
+I am the Arizona/W7A Association Manager for SOTA, so feel free to contact me if you have any questions about SOTA. http://www.sota.org.uk/

 Other hobbies include hunting, Fly Fishing, 4-wheeling, hiking, camping, backpacking, canoeing, grandkids, and anything else other than work.